snidarian/clisyntax/README.md

 ### GOAL:
-Development of CLI program providing quick access to syntactic information in a given programming language
+Development of CLI program providing quick access to syntactic information in a given programming language.